Welcome to the Palace

 Main Entrance (Honour Gate )

-The entrance is closed.
 Due to the anti-terrorist security plan, visitors with large baggage items are not admitted on the domain (exceeding 55x35x20 cm)

 The Honour gate is the main entrance gate to the Estate.
 It separates the Honour courtyard from the Place d'Armes and is surrounded north-side by sculptures of the Victory of France over the Empire, by Gaspard Marsy, and south-side by sculptures of the Victory of France over Spain, by François Girardon.